An Effective Method for Identifying Clusters of Robot Strengths

-For the hierarchical classification system in the second method of \cite{LCT2021}, robots may still be classified into incorrect cluster sets of robots.
-To tackle this problem, a non-hierarchical classification system is proposed to examine the possibility of reassigning robots to other cluster sets of robots.
-With the determined clusters of robots in each hierarchical classification step, we fit all possible WMPRC models with a robot in a new cluster set and the rest robots in the original cluster sets.
-The clusters of robots are further updated by applying the central linkage clustering method on estimated robot strengths corresponding to new cluster sets in these fitting WMPRC models.
-This process is repeated until updated clusters of robots are the same with those in the preceding iterations.
-In addition to the proposed non-hierarchical classification, each step of our hierarchical classification system, which is different from existing ones, merges two cluster sets of robots based on estimated robot strengths from a WMPRC candidate model in the preceding non-hierarchical classification step.
-With the same MSPE criterion for model selection, the simulation results show that the developed method generally outperforms the competing methods in the estimation of robot strengths and prediction of match scores and outcomes.
-To reduce the overestimation of the number of cluster by the MSPE criteria, three types of MSPE-based Bayesian information criteria (MSPEB) are established as alternatives to select optimal models from WMPRC candidate models.
-It appears in the conducted simulation experiment that the performance of any one of the MSPE criteria can be enhanced by the corresponding MSPEB when the proportion of separable robot strengths, which are assessed by the ratios of pairwise differences of robot strengths to the standard deviation in the true WMPRC model, is higher or lower than some threshold value.
-Briefly speaking, the developed method is formed by assembling the proposed hierarchical and non-hierarchical classifications and the established MSPE criteria and MSPEB into a coherent whole.
-In this study, we also propose an index to measure the nested relation between cluster sets of two models and modify the rank correlation of \cite{H1987} to measure the monotonic association between robot strengths of two models.
+For the hierarchical classification in the second method of \cite{LCT2021}, robots may be classified into incorrect clusters.
+To tackle this problem, a non-hierarchical classification is proposed to examine the possibility of reassigning robots to other clusters.
+With the determined clusters of robots in each hierarchical classification step, we fit all possible WMPRC models with a robot in a new cluster and the rest robots in the original clusters.
+The clusters of robots are further updated by applying the central linkage clustering method on estimated robot strengths corresponding to new clusters in these fitting WMPRC models.
+This process is repeated until updated clusters of robots are the same as those in the preceding iterations.
+Different from existing hierarchical classifications, some steps of our hierarchical classification are based on estimated robot strengths from WMPRC candidate models in their preceding non-hierarchical classification steps.
+To reduce overestimation of the number of clusters by the MSPE criteria, the corresponding MSPE-based Bayesian information (MSPEB) criteria are established as alternatives to select optimal models from WMPRC candidate models.
+The conducted simulation shows that the performance of the MSPE criteria can be enhanced by their MSPEB criteria when the proportion of sufficiently separated robot strengths, which are assessed by the ratios of pairwise differences between different robot strengths to the standard deviation of the error, is higher or lower than some threshold value.
+Briefly speaking, the developed method is formed by two parts: one is a combination of hierarchical and non-hierarchical classifications and the other is any one of the MSPE and MSPEB criteria.
+This new method generally outperforms its competitors in the format of qualification stage data from the FRC championships.
+In this study, we also propose an index to measure the nested relation between clusters from any two models and modify the rank correlation of \cite{H1987} to measure the monotonic association between robot strengths from any two models.